fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 The first step is to get the raw data using the GitHub API.
 In this step we translate the URL the user entered into a GitHub API URL and request the issue and its comments.
 For example, the URL `https://github.com/microsoft/semantic-kernel/issues/2039` is translated into `https://api.github.com/repos/microsoft/semantic-kernel/issues/2039`.
 The GitHub API returns a JSON object with the issue.
 [Click here](https://api.github.com/repos/microsoft/semantic-kernel/issues/2039) to see the JSON object for the issue.

-The issue has a link its comments:
+The issue has a link to its comments:

 ```text
 "comments_url": "https://api.github.com/repos/microsoft/semantic-kernel/issues/2039/comments",